 As the first colonized country in sub-Saharan Africa to gain independence, Ghana is a nation that prides itself in its progress while rooting itself in tradition.
-GESI students will live and work in Jukwa in central Ghana, about 30 min from Cape Coast.
-Jukwa is a proud farming town close to Kakum National Park, with the Sweet River at its core.
+GESI students will live and work in Winneba in central Ghana, located between the capital city of Accra and Cape Coast.
+Winneba is a proud fishing village, and adjacent to the Muni Pomadze Protected Wildlife Area.

 Most of the Ghanaian host families are considered middle income and are eager to involve students in their lives.
-One of the biggest social activities is funeral attendance, so it’s not uncommon for students to be invited to funerals, which will likely feel more like a celebration than mourning.
-Cooking is another central activity, and most food preparation takes time.
+Cooking is a central activity, and most food preparation takes time.
 While some homes will have stoves, many others cook on charcoal outside the home.